a-torgovitsky/MarginalTreatmentEffects.jl/README.md

 ## Disclaimer

+The solutions to the linear programs are typically not unique and can depend intricately on both software versions and hardware.
+As a consequence, figures that graph optimal MTR functions (such as Figures 2--7 of MST) may not reproduce, and might reproduce differently on different machines.
-The solution to the linear programs in MST (2018), MT (2018), and MTW (2021) need not be unique.
-While the bounds on the target parameters shouldn't change, the MTRs that achieve these bounds may be different when running the code on different machines.
+The bounds on the target parameters are unique, however, and should reproduce on different machines.

 ## Errata